loderunner/requestor/README.md

-# Interceptor
+# Rqst

-A Chrome extension to intercept and modify HTTP requests.
+A Chrome extension to intercept and modify HTTP requests and responses.